JakeParker1/MicroBit-Morse-Code-Assignment/README.md

 //While this statement is true while (1)

+ {
  //If the light level is less than 10 if (Lighty<10)
- {

  //it will send the light level to the computer through serial communication lightChar= printf("light level is %lu\n", Lighty);

- //and will produce the number 0 lightchar=printf("0",lighty);
+ //and will produce the number 0 lightChar=printf("0",lighty);
  uBit.serial.send(Lighty);

  //gives a 1 second pause
  uBit.sleep(1000);

-  // If the first statement is not true and light levels are over 10 then else if (Lighty>10)
+  // Else if the first statement is not true and light levels are over 10 then else if (Lighty>10)

      //it will send through the light level to the computer